-- 5.3.43 The Council is committed to ensuring equality of opportunity for all sections of the community.
+- 5.3.44 The Council is committed to ensuring equality of opportunity for all sections of the community.
 Accommodation is a fundamental issue that affects the lives of all people across the County Borough, including the Gypsy and Traveller community.
 Therefore, in addition to 'bricks and mortar' housing provision, the LDP recognises the specific accommodation needs of Gypsies, Travellers and Showpeople as part of a holistic approach to delivering well-connected, cohesive communities.
-The LDP seeks to ensure Gypsies, Travellers and Showpeople (as defined by Section 108, Housing (Wales) Act 2014) will have equal access to culturally appropriate accommodation as all other members of the community. - 5.3.44 PPW requires the Council to assess the accommodation needs of Gypsy, Traveller and Showperson families and have policies for the provision of appropriate sites in the LDP.
+The LDP seeks to ensure Gypsies, Travellers and Showpeople (as defined by Section 108, Housing (Wales) Act 2014) will have equal access to culturally appropriate accommodation as all other members of the community. - 5.3.45 PPW requires the Council to assess the accommodation needs of Gypsy, Traveller and Showperson families and have policies for the provision of appropriate sites in the LDP.
 This position is reinforced by Circular 005/2018, which provides guidance on the planning aspects of identifying sustainable sites.
-The Housing (Wales) Act 2014 also places a legal duty on the Council to ensure the accommodation needs of Gypsies, Travellers and Showpeople are properly assessed and the identified need for additional pitches is met. - 5.3.45 In order to meet this duty, the Council commissioned a refreshed Gypsy and Traveller Accommodation Assessment (GTAA) in 2020, which was completed in 2021.
+The Housing (Wales) Act 2014 also places a legal duty on the Council to ensure the accommodation needs of Gypsies, Travellers and Showpeople are properly assessed and the identified need for additional pitches is met. - 5.3.46 In order to meet this duty, the Council commissioned a refreshed Gypsy and Traveller Accommodation Assessment (GTAA) in 2020, which was completed in 2021.
 The GTAA covers the period 2018-2033 and identifies the additional pitch provision needed for Gypsies, Travellers and Showpeople in the County Borough.
-For the first 5 years of the GTAA period, a need for 5 additional pitches was identified, and for the remainder of the GTAA plan period, a need for 2 additional pitches was identified.
-This equates to a total need of 7 additional pitches over the entirety of the LDP period.
-All identified need was for permanent pitches and there was no need identified for local transit site provision. - 5.3.46 Table 9 clearly sets out the different categories of need over the LDP period, whilst clarifying how the situation has changed since the GTAA was published.
-In particular, one household has now permanently relocated onto an existing authorised site in the County Borough and has specifically declined any furtherno longer requires assistance from the Council.
+For the first five years of the GTAA period, a need for five additional pitches was identified, and for the remainder of the GTAA plan period, a need for two additional pitches was identified.
+This equates to a total need of seven additional pitches over the entirety of the LDP period.
+All identified need was for permanent pitches and there was no need identified for local transit site provision.

+5.3.47 Table 9 clearly sets out the different categories of need over the LDP period, whilst clarifying how the situation has changed since the GTAA was published.
+In particular, one household has now permanently relocated onto an existing authorised site in the County Borough and no longer requires assistance from the Council.
 Another household has received planning consent to reconfigure an existing authorised site to accommodate three further pitches.
-The remaining six-three pitch need arises from two separate families one family, most appropriately met through provision of two one separate private three pitch sites.
+The remaining three pitch need arises from one family, most appropriately met through provision of one private three pitch site.